Actual Cash Value vs Replacement Cost: How Insurance Pays Claims

 Most auto insurers default to ACV because it keeps premiums lower and aligns payouts with what the vehicle would realistically sell for on the open market — not what it costs to replace with a brand-new model.
 Replacement cost coverage, by contrast, pays the full price of a new equivalent vehicle without subtracting depreciation.

 The key takeaway: replacement cost is the better financial protection, but ACV is what most drivers have — often without realizing it until a claim.
+You can review our full breakdown of replacement cost vs. actual cash value payouts to understand which applies to your policy.

 To see how this plays out in a real total-loss scenario, read our guide on total loss car insurance settlements and what you'll actually get paid.
+You should also understand how insurance decides repair vs. total loss, since it's the first decision that triggers an ACV evaluation.

 Farmers logo